MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/selector-test.md

 - php
 - python
 ---
-# AddCampaigns Service Operation - Campaign Management
+# AddCampaigns Test Service Operation - Campaign Management
 Adds one or more campaigns to the specified account.

 ::: zone pivot="soap"

 ## <a name="request"></a>Request Elements